olliegardner/seminar-roulette/README.md

     .
     ├── data                    # Data acquired during the project.
     ├── dissertation            # LaTeX source for dissertation.
+    ├── images                  # Images of the application.
     ├── meetings                # Records of supervisor meetings.
-    ├── presentation            # Video presentation given at the end.
+    ├── presentation            # Prerecorded video presentation.
-    ├── screenshots             # Images of the application.
     ├── seminar-roulette        # Source code for the project.
     ├── status-reports          # Weekly reports sent to supervisor.
     ├── LICENSE                 # License for the project.